 The infection prevention and antimicrobial stewardship programmes are appropriate to the size and complexity of the service and include policies and procedures to guide staff.
 A registered nurse is the infection control nurse.
 Infection data is collated, analysed, and trended.
 Antimicrobial prescribing is monitored.
 Internal and external benchmarking occurs, and monthly surveillance data is reported to staff.
-There have been no outbreaks since opening the new facility.
-There are organisational Covid-19 prevention strategies in place.
+There have been four outbreaks since the previous audit which were well managed.
+There are policies and procedures around waste management, laundry, and housekeeping.
+There are dedicated laundry and housekeeping staff.
+Laundry and cleaning are monitored through the internal audit schedule.